- What other names is Ornithine Ketoglutarate known by?

 Ornithine ketoglutarate is sometimes included in nutritional formulas that healthcare providers give as an injection into the veins (intravenously, by IV).
 Ornithine ketoglutarate is added to the formulas to prevent abnormally slow growth in children who are receiving long-term intravenous feeding.

-Ornithine ketoglutarate is also given by IV for helping the body make muscle protein after surgery or stroke
+Ornithine ketoglutarate is also given by IV for helping the body make muscle protein after surgery or stroke; and for treating brain change caused by liver disease.

 Don't confuse ornithine ketoglutarate with ornithine.